Tighter budgets toughen the margin of error.

 Part of this is due to changes in the labour force.
 The pandemic has created a growing need to manage assets in a more disciplined way.
 “With tightening economic prospects, fleets can’t afford speeding tickets.”

 Video is a relatively small investment when compared to the cost of accident claims.
 It can help exonerate a driver in the event of a collision, can help better manage an asset as well as keeping drivers safe and reducing overall speeding alerts.
-“It’s cost-effective to install a $300 to $500 item into your vehicle that provides constant monitoring,” says Tsao.
+“It’s cost-effective to install a $300 to $500 item into your vehicle that provides constant monitoring,” states Tsao.
 “Just having it there is a deterrent in itself.”

 Product sells itself